dhruvsambavaram/aws_qac_autocomplete/README.md

 # Autocomplete with Trie

 Built an autocomplete system using a trie data structure.
 Uses data from [AmazonQAC dataset](https://huggingface.co/datasets/amazon/AmazonQAC) - like 350M real Amazon searches.
-Pretty fast and works well.
+Pretty fast (millisecs to search and 0.193secs to index) and works well.

 ## What it does